-- Trust code: This should be the three character code of your organisation e.g. RTE - Patient Record Number: Please leave this blank at this stage.
-Instructions on how to construct this are provided below. - NHS Number: This sample variable should only be used for the purpose of data cleaning and DBS checks and should not be included within your final sample file sent to your contactor or SCCEM in conducting as an in-house trust - o Title (Mrs, Ms, Miss etc) - o Initials / First name - Surname - Address fields: This should be held as up to five separate fields (e.g. street, area, town and country).
-You must use the most current address on your system. - Full postcode: This should be the patient's full postcode - Year of birth: Full date of birth is required for DBS, but ONLY year of birth is required in your final sample - o Gender: This should be coded in numeric form: 1=male; 2=female; 9=not specified - Ethnic group: This is required in order to evaluate non-response from different ethnic categories.
+- Trust code (mailing data): This should be the three character code of your organisation e.g. RTE - Patient Record Number (mailing data): Please leave this blank at this stage.
+Instructions on how to construct this are provided below. - NHS Number: This sample variable should only be used for the purpose of data cleaning and DBS checks and should not be included within your final sample file sent to your contactor or SCCEM in conducting as an in-house trust - o Title (Mrs, Ms, Miss etc.) (mailing data) - o Initials / First name (mailing data) - o Surname (mailing data) - Address fields (mailing data): This should be held as up to five separate fields (e.g. street, area, town and country).
+You must use the most current address on your system. - Full postcode (sample data): This should be the patient's full postcode - Year of birth (sample data): Full date of birth is required for DBS, but ONLY year of birth is required in your final sample - Gender (sample data): This should be coded in numeric form: 1=male; 2=female; 9=not specified - Ethnic group (sample data): This is required in order to evaluate non-response from different ethnic categories.
 The ethnicity of a person is specified by that person and should be coded using the 17 item alphabetical coding specified by the Health and Social Care Information Centre (HSCIC).
-Please note that any patient whose ethnic category is unknown may be coded as 'Z' or left blank. - o Department type (only '1' or '3' should be entered) - Day of attendance: This should be one or two digits e.g. 3 or 12 - Month of attendance: This should be one digit e.g. 1 or 2 - Year of attendance: This should be four digits e.g. 2020 - Time of attendance: This should be the time of attendance in 24 hour clock (HH:MM), without seconds e.g. 09:25, 23:15. - o NHS site code: This should be the five character NHS trust site code of the site which the patient attended.
+Please note that any patient whose ethnic category is unknown may be coded as 'Z' or left blank. - o Department type (sample data): (only '1' or '3' should be entered) - o Day of attendance (sample data): This should be one or two digits e.g. 3 or 12 - o Month of attendance (sample data): This should be one digit e.g. 8 or 9 - Year of attendance (sample data): This should be four digits e.g. 2022 - Time of attendance (sample data): This should be the time of attendance in 24 hour clock (HH:MM), without seconds e.g. 09:25, 23:15.

-- CCG code: This should be the billing CCG code and not the patient's resident CCG code.
-The current three-character CCG codes should be used. - o Mobile phone indicator: to create this variable you will need to check whether a mobile phone number is recorded for a patient and assign one of the following codes to indicate mobile phone status.
+- NHS site code (sample data): This should be the five character NHS trust site code of the site which the patient attended. - Sub ICB Location code (sample data): This should be the billing Sub ICB Location code.
+The current three or five character Sub ICB Location codes should be used (previously CCG codes).
+Please see the 'From July 2022' tab on this ODS change summary document for the correct codes to use. - Mobile phone indicator (sample data): to create this variable you will need to check whether a mobile phone number is recorded for a patient and assign one of the following codes to indicate mobile phone status.
 This should be coded in numeric form: 0 = no contact details held for patient, 1 = contact details held for patient, 9 = unsure.